 Businesses often perceive vulnerability scanning as an alternative to penetration testing.
 This perception is wrong.
-An organization conscious about cybersecurity must include both these activities in their business processes and make sure that they work in unison.
+An organization conscious of cybersecurity must include both these activities in their business processes and make sure that they work in unison.
 Missing out on one of them greatly decreases the security posture, both for web application security and network security.
 Penetration tests and vulnerability scans are also perceived separately as compliance requirements (for example, for the Payment Card Industry Data Security Standard – PCI DSS, ISO 27001, or HIPAA compliance).
 Let’s have a look at the key differences between penetration testing and vulnerability scanning and their place in the cybersecurity ecosystem.

 During a penetration test, a trusted professional imitates the activities of a real-world black-hat hacker and attempts to find potential vulnerabilities and misconfigurations, exploit weaknesses, and infiltrate business assets by using manual tests.
 Such tests are designed to work exactly like cyberattacks but are carefully prepared not to impact information security.
-This trusted professional, called a pentester, may be an employee of the business or an external company.
+This trusted professional, called a pentester, may be a part of the internal security team or hired through an external company.
 If the penetration test results in a security breach, the security professional provides detailed vulnerability assessment and penetration testing reports so that the business may eliminate the vulnerability that led to the breach.